docmagician/Standardizing-Documentation-Terminology-with-GitHub-Copilot-Vale/SETUP.md

         ├── 📄 install.md
 3. Add content in the below content in the file
    - ``StylesPath = .vale/Styles``
-   This tells Vale where to find custom rules (styles) that define terminology standards.
+   specifies the directory where Vale looks for custom rules (styles) that define terminology standards.
    - ``MinAlertLevel = warning``
-   This sets the alert level for rule violations.
+   sets the alert level for rule violations.
 Setting it to warning ensures that Vale flags incorrect terminology but doesn’t prevent documentation updates.
    - ``[*.md]``
-   This specifies which files Vale should check.If you want to check YAML files too.
+   specifies which files Vale should check.
+If you want to check YAML files as well, you can add them in the same way, like [*.{md,yml,yaml}].
    - ``BasedOnStyles = Terminology``
-   This tells Vale to apply rules from a style file named Terminology.yml.
-   The file must be stored inside .vale/Styles/Terminology.yml
+   tells Vale to apply rules from a style file named Terminology.yml.
+The file must be stored inside .vale/Styles/Terminology.yml.
    Example:
       ```sh
      StylesPath = .vale/Styles